Chiral algebras in Landau-Ginzburg models: Discussions and further directions

+This procedure seems to hold in perturbation theory.
+One way to argue it is by writing equations of motion of the gauge theory and, similar to what we did in this paper, computing the cohomology of $\bar{D}_+$ using perturbation theory (or spectral sequence) in gauge coupling.
+This approach is somewhat ugly, but it allows to argue that the answer is as we claimed above.
+Another, more conceptual proof would be to define the gauge theory using the BRST formalism and the holomorphic gauge $v_{++}=0$.
+This would give the action:

+where $l^A$ is the auxiliary field implementing gauge $v^A_{++}=0$, and we added Faddeev-Popov ghosts.
+One can extend supersymmetry to act trivially on ghosts.
+Then the supercharge $\bar{Q}_+$ and the BRST charge $Q_B$ anticommute: $\{\bar{Q}_+, Q_B\}=0$, and we really have two commuting complexes.
+The theory is defined as the cohomology of $Q_B$, and within that cohomology we want to find the chiral algebra in the cohomology of $\bar{Q}_+$.
+Since the complexes commute, we could first find the cohomology of $\bar{Q}_+$, and then compute the cohomology of $Q_B$.
+It is quite nice to discover that the gauging procedure we explained above arises in this way.
+However, some technical details still have to be clarified.

+A question of utmost importance is to understand how the gauging procedure should be modified to account for non-perturbative effects, such as instantons.

 Another extension, which is also important for gauge theories, is to study models without R-symmetry.
-Whether or not they have an RG-invariant chiral algebra is not immediately clear at the moment.
-We can easily find gauge theories with an anomalous R-symmetry.
-In case they are constructed by gauging some LG models that have (right-handed) R-symmetry, it becomes natural to ask what happens to the chiral algebra after gauging.
+We can easily find gauge theories with anomalous R-symmetry.
+In case they are constructed by gauging some LG models that have (right-handed) R-symmetry, it becomes natural to ask what happens to their chiral algebra during gauging that manifests the breaking of R-symmetry.

-One small remark we also want to make is that the chiral algebra in the $\bar{Q}_+$-cohomology of a general $\N=(0,2)$ model does not have to be a standard quantum W-algebra as usually defined in the literature.
-In the standard definition, a quantum W-algebra is generated by a set of primaries and a stress-energy tensor.
-However, as we saw in the example in Section \ref{degen}, we might get operators in the cohomology which are neither primary nor descendant.
-Of course, this is not possible in the unitary SCFT, nor can it happen in unitary non-conformal theories which flow to conformal fixed points in the IR.
-However, when the RG flow does not have a terminal point, such a situation becomes possible, just like in our example in Section \ref{degen}.